-Damian has been practicing for 10 years in Australia, London and Edinburgh and has a special interest in back/neck pain, headache/migraine, sports injuries, and chronic/complex conditions.
+Damian has been practicing for 10 years in Australia, London and Edinburgh and has a particular interest in back/neck pain, headache/migraine, sports injuries, and chronic/complex conditions.
 He set up Premier Sports & Spinal Medicine in Melbourne in 2006 with the idea to bring the best musculo-skeletal practitioners all under one roof.
-Today there are 20 specialist practitioners spread over 3 locations in inner Melbourne (Fitzroy North and Thornbury).
+Today there are 40 practitioners spread over 6 locations in inner Melbourne (Fitzroy North and Thornbury).

 Damian has completed additional post graduate studies in complex pain syndromes, headache/migraine, neurology, clinical pilates, acute/chronic neck and back pain, dry needling and most recently FAKTR (Functional and Kinetic Treatment with Rehab).
 Damian regularly conducts training for other osteopaths and physiotherapists in Melbourne.

 Outside of the clinic, Damian enjoys spending his time with his young family, training in martial arts (Aikido and Muay Thai) and Pilates.